allianz/ng-aquila/projects/ng-aquila/src/table/table.md

 We provide the following  directives: `nxTableCell`, `nxTableRow` and `nxHeaderCell` to apply our style respectively on the top of `td`, `tr` and `th`.
 This setup maintains the capabilities of the native table such as accessibility and native HTML markups within cells.

+For better mobile side-to-side scrolling user experience the table should be placed in a horizontal scroll indicator `<nx-swipebar>` component.

 <!-- example(table) -->

 ### Condensed mode